Asteroid Software

 list in a Longitudinal (Zodiac) sort

 I run CWAstEph on Windows 11 (you can use an external USB storage drive for Windows, if you prefer) via Parallels 18 on an M1 (Silicon) MacBook Pro running Sonoma macOS.
-Parallels latest version 19 (see promo video below) will run on either a Silicon Mac or previous Intel models, and works with Sonoma, though the “Print to PDF (Mac Desktop)” option has been deleted!
-So I recommend you stick with v18 (I got a refund on Parallels v19).
-I have found a way to get around this bug!
+Parallels latest versions 19 and 20 (see promo video below) will run on either a Silicon Mac or previous Intel models, and work with Sonoma +, though the “Print to PDF (Mac Desktop)” option has been deleted!
+So you can stick with v18 (I got a refund on Parallels v19), rather than updating in a hurry.
+I have found a way to get around this bug (link below)!
+I have no idea what the new Mac OS, Sequoia, will require.

 My procedure for using CWAsteph on a Mac: BELOW↓